nas5w/react-bootstrap-album-template/README.md

 npm start
 ```

-Navigate to `http://localhost:3000` and you'll see your mirror application in all its glory!
+Navigate to `http://localhost:3000` and you'll see your application in all its glory!

 ![React Bootstrap Album](https://i.imgur.com/yrTjTnz.png)